sktime/pytorch-forecasting/docs/source/getting-started.rst

 .. _install:

-If you are working windows, you need to first install PyTorch with
+If you are working Windows, you need to first install PyTorch with

 ``pip install torch -f https://download.pytorch.org/whl/torch_stable.html``.